 Dataset produced: September 2023.

-FIC: Invertebrates Collection by Divers
+FIC: Invertebrate Collection by Divers

-Invertebrates (scallops, sea urchins) collection by divers is probably the least impactful as it is selective, can be very well regulated, and does not destroy benthic communities.
+Invertebrate (e.g., scallops and sea urchins) collection by divers is probably the least impactful as it is selective, can be very well-regulated, and does not destroy benthic communities.
 It is an expensive way to harvest invertebrates and it is restricted to 20-25 m depth.
 These factors limit the use of this method of harvest on a commercial scale.
-However, it still can be considered as a potential activity in or near a protected area.
+However, it still can be considered a potential activity in or near a protected area.
 Apart from scallops and sea urchin, divers also mow seaweed in some areas in the White Sea.

-Examples: There are no examples of invertebrate collection by divers at commercial scale in the ArcNet Area now.
+Examples: There are currently no examples of invertebrate collection by divers at commercial scale in the ArcNet Area.

 Assessment findings:

-Marine mammals: Source of minor concern for most of the CFs.
-Notable concern for some seasonal habitats with recommendation to keep a distance from areas regularly used by animals.
+Marine mammals: Source of minor concern for most CFs.
+Notable concern for some seasonal habitats with the recommendation to keep a distance from areas regularly used by animals.
 Significant concern for a few critical habitats.

-Seabirds: Source of notable concern for a significant number of CFs with recommendation to keep a distance from areas regularly used by animals.
+Seabirds: Source of notable concern for a significant number of CFs with the recommendation to keep a distance from areas regularly used by animals.

 Fish: Minor concern for the most of CFs.

-Benthos: Source of notable concern for areas of high benthic biomass: the activity can only be of limited scale.
+Benthos: Source of notable concern for areas of high benthic biomass where the activity can only occur on a limited scale.

-Coastal features: Source of notable concern for coastal CFs: the activity can only be of limited scale.
+Coastal features: Source of notable concern for coastal CFs where the activity can only occur on a limited scale.

 Assumptions:

 We assume that harvesting by divers can take place no further than 45 km (1.5 planning units) from the shoreline, at depths no greater than 20 m, and only during the ice-free season.

+Data sources:

+?

 FLF: Longline Fishing